 Robert Motley, Principal – Robert_Motley@hcpss.org

-Robert A. Motley enters his thirteenth year as principal and his first year at Atholton High School (as principal).
+Robert A. Motley enters his fourteenth year as principal and his second year at Atholton High School (as principal).
 He began his educational career as a French teacher twenty years ago at Atholton and has taught at both the middle and high school levels.
 His administrative career includes assistant principal at Howard and Centennial High Schools and principal at Patuxent Valley and Glenwood Middle Schools.
 He is thrilled to return to Atholton!
 In 2006, Mr. Motley was recognized as the Maryland State Assistant Principal of the Year by the Maryland Association of Secondary School Principals (MASSP).
 His undergraduate degree was earned at the University of Maryland-College Park in French Language and Foreign Language Secondary Education.
 His Master's degree was earned at The George Washington University in Elementary and Secondary Educational Administration and Supervision.
 He is currently seeking his Ph.D. in Instructional Leadership at Notre Dame Maryland University.
-Additionally, Mr. Motley was appointed to a four-year term (2015 – 2019) on the Board of Directors of the National Association of Secondary School Principals (NASSP).
+Additionally, Mr. Motley was recently selected as the President-elect of the National Association of Secondary School Principals (NASSP).
 NASSP is the leading organization of and national voice for middle level and high school principals, assistant principals, and all school leaders from across the United States and 35 countries.
 As a member of the NASSP Board of Directors, he will participate in shaping the organization's federal education policy agenda that advocates for the needs of secondary schools and their students.
 He will also travel to Washington, D.C., periodically to meet with fellow board members and with national figures and federal education policymakers.
 Most importantly, Mr. Motley strongly believes in fostering positive relationships with students, parents and staff.
 He is an ardent proponent of elevating student voice and making school a place where all students are successful.

 Samuel A. Richman, Assistant Principal – Samuel_Richman@hcpss.org